 The Center for Medicine, Health, and Society (MHS) in the College of Arts & Science at Vanderbilt University has the following job opening(s):

-MHS is an innovative multidisciplinary research and teaching center that applies humanities and social science methods to biomedical questions.
-Review of applications will begin on October 15, 2017 and continue until the position is filled.
-The two-year appointment will begin fall 2018 with possibility for reappointment.
+Review of applications will begin on February 15, 2019, and continue until the position is filled.
+The three-year appointment will begin fall 2019 with possibility for reappointment conditional upon performance.
 Ph.D. required by the time of appointment.
 The final candidate for this position must successfully complete a background check per university regulations.

-Applicants should submit a letter of interest, curriculum vitae, information on teaching effectiveness, and a brief sample of scholarly writing, addressed to Jonathan Metzl and Laura Stark, Co-Chairs, MHS Grad Search Committee electronically via Interfolio.
-In addition, you will be asked to submit three letters of recommendation via the Interfolio portal.
-More information about MHS can be found via our website, http://www.vanderbilt.edu/mhs, and about the MA programs at https://www.vanderbilt.edu/mhs/graduate/m-a-program.
+Applicants should submit a letter of interest, curriculum vitae, evidence of teaching effectiveness, the names of three referees, and a brief sample of scholarly writing, addressed to Jonathan Metzl, Chair of MHS, electronically via Interfolio: http://apply.interfolio.com/60029.
+Second-round candidates will be asked to submit three letters of recommendation via the Interfolio portal.